LPG Conversion MPG - LPG Fuel Economy - LPG Average Mileage

 LPG vs Petrol Savings Calculator

-Please use the calculator below to estimate your fuel cost savings†.
+Please use the calculator below to estimate your LPG average mileage (LPG mileage) LPG fuel consumption cost savings†.

-Just insert the number of kilometres you drive per year and the cost of petrol and LPG in your area:
+Just insert the number of kilometres you drive your car per year and the LPG fuel consumption cost vs petrol in your area:

 How to Beat the Petrol Price Cycle